Agent Settings

 - The Sleep button becomes Pause — the confirmation dialog reassures you that all state is preserved instead of warning about data loss

-- Timeout pauses instead of killing — if the sandbox times out, it pauses automatically rather than being destroyed
+- Timeout pauses instead of killing — if the computer times out, it pauses automatically rather than being destroyed

-- Resume replaces Wake — clicking "Resume Agent" reconnects in ~1 second instead of provisioning a fresh sandbox
+- Resume replaces Wake — clicking "Resume Agent" reconnects in ~1 second instead of starting a fresh computer

-- Scheduled runs and channel messages auto-resume a paused sandbox seamlessly
+- Scheduled runs and channel messages auto-resume a paused computer seamlessly

 Working Hours